mlibrary/about-publishing/src/content/features/title-tbd.md

             image_alt: ""
             title: ""
             text: >
-              This is an interdisciplinary work that bridges the disciplines of political science, history, and area studies.
+              This is an interdisciplinary work of contemporary importance that not only examines countries in East and Southeast Asia but also bridges the disciplines of political science, history, and area studies.
-          - image: ""
+          - image: /assets/655px-open_access_logo_plos_white.svg.png
             image_alt: ""
             title: ""
-            text: Because the book is open access, it can be easily accessed by scholars and students in any discipline any by anyone with an internet connection.
           - image: ""
             image_alt: ""
             title: ""
-            text: This is a work that examines countries in East and Southeast Asia and examines a topic of contemporary importance; that the book is open access allows access for those in both higher education and government to make use of the book.
+            text: Because the book is open access, it can be easily accessed by those in higher education, government, and by anyone with an internet connection.
       - type: cta
         image: /assets/9780472131402.jpg
         image_alt: red photograph of person taking a picture with their mobile phone